zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 > state machine states from within callback functions.

 File handles must be treated as opaque pointers.
-Once a file has been closed, any references to its handle must be discarded.
+Once a file has been closed, any references to its handle that were kept bt the user application must be discarded.
 File handles are recycled internally, so no guarantees are made about the state of handles after a close.

 AsyncFatFS allows directories to be opened and referred to by file handles.
 This is primarily to enable the directory listing and chdir functionality; directory pseudo-files may not be used to open files outside of the CWD.
 Attempting to perform file operations (e.g. fread, fwrite) on a directory file handle may result in undefined behavior.

-> [!NOTE]
-> Throughout the documentation, the term `CWD` is used to refer to the Current Working Directory.
-> See the notes in the "Paths and the Current Working Directory" section below for more information.
+Throughout the documentation, the term `CWD` is used to refer to the Current Working Directory.
+See the notes in the [Paths and the Current Working Directory](#paths-and-the-current-working-directory) section for more information.

 #### Initialization and Mainloop

 `void afatfs_init(void)`

-This function must be called once at platform startup.
+This function initializes the global data structures for the AsyncFatFS library and starts the process of mounting the FAT16/FAT32 volume.
+This function must be called once, and must be called before any other AsyncFatFS API functions are called.
 It should be called after any required initialization routines are complete for the backend storage driver.
+If the storage media is removable, wait until media has been detected to call `afatfs_init`.
 Note that AsyncFatFS will require a number of calls to `afatfs_poll` to complete initialization.
+The user can call `afatfs_getFilesystemState` to check the status of the initialization.
 Once initialization is complete, the CWD will be set to the root directory of the filesystem.

 `void afatfs_poll(void)`